BryanJacobs/FIDO2Applet/docs/fido_certification.md

 ---
 The authenticator does not support caching user verification.

-Each PIN/UV token may be used for a single operation.
+Each PIN/UV token may be used for a single operation, and is marked invalid immediately upon verification.

 3.5 - 3.6
 ---------